danini-the-panini/danini.dev/content/blog/ruby-endless-methods.md

 end
 ```

-While this does take a little more typing, as well as repeatintg the method name, I personally prefer this.
+While this does take a little more typing, as well as repeating the method name, I personally prefer this.
 Firstly, the methods are now defined with their charactaristic `def` keyword.
 Secondly, the methods open themselves up for future modification without having to first removal from the delegate macro and subsequent re-definition.

 I find the repitition isn't so bad, considering most modern editors support multi-cursor edits, making it trivial to rename the method, or rename the receiver.